Renewable Energy Makes Waves In Oregon

 The FERC permitting process, while the most involved, is one of many state and federal approval needed for the project to move forward.

 PacWave South is partially funded by the U.S. Department of Energy.
 DOE says the goal is to have the test facility operational by 2022.

-Jes Burns is a producer/reporter on the science and environment team at Oregon Public Broadcasting in Ashland, Oregon.
+Jes Burns is a science reporter with Oregon Public Broadcasting in Portland, Oregon.

 IRA FLATOW: Now it’s time to check in on the state of science.